chanmol1999/Quiz-Portal/README.md

 # Quiz-Portal
-Basic Quiz Portal in Python with csv extraction and result generation
+Basic Quiz Portal in Python, using Tkinter with basic amenities of timer, negative marking, csv extraction, database populatiion and result generation.
+It has both CLI and GUI interface